jmolins89/project-pipeline/README.md

 In this project I will work with a suicides dataset from Kaagle.

-I've generated the following files:
+I've generated the following files:<br>
 ***-acquisition.py***<br>
 ***-clean.py***<br>
 ***-importing.py***<br>